Do Automatic litter boxes work and can we rely on them?

 Video how it works (video has been sped up, real time of cleaning cycle is 34 minutes):

 Automatic litter boxes do work, you just need to choose the right one and according to your cat size and elimination habits.
 In my case, I use the Litter Robot for my cat and this has been a life saver for me.
 This unit does work and it’s highly reliable, I only empty it once a week but the unit can go much longer than that, up to 10 days with one cat.
 I own this machine for almost two years (update: almost three years now) and it keeps working without any problem.
 You can check my personal Litter Robot Open Air review and find out why in my opinion this is the best system out there.

 If you want to know what automatic litter box works for your particular cat, check my best self-cleaning litter boxes comparison that summaries all the mentioned factors (and more).
 This will help you to decide what is the best option for you and your cat.
-This comparison shows you the litter pan dimension of each brand, for what type of cat each brand is suitable, percentage of reliability, type of cat litter, if multi-cat use, and much more.
+This comparison shows you each brand side by side, for what type of cat each brand is suitable, percentage of reliability, level of contact with the cat waste, type of cat litter, if multi-cat use, and much more.

 I have been studying automatic litter boxes for years and the mentioned comparison is the extract of all my hard work of research which makes me confident that I am guiding you to the best automatic litter boxes that do work.
 Your feline friend certainly will appreciate it.
 Mine does :-)